Automorphism groups and linearizability of rational Fano conic bundle threefolds: Automorphism groups of smooth Fano threefolds of 2.18

 \subsubsection{Examples of Fano threefolds of \textnumero 2.18 with smooth plane quartics}

 We introduce properties and examples of automorphism groups of Fano threefolds of \textnumero 2.18 with smooth plane quartics.
-The examples presented in this section were considered in \cite{CTT}. \begin{prop} Assume that $\Delta$ is smooth.
+The examples presented in this section were considered in \cite{CTT}.
+In section, $\pi:X\to\Line^1\times\Line^2$ is a double cover branched a smooth $(2,2)$-divisor $Z$ over $k$, and $\Delta$ is discrminat curve of the conic bundle $\pi_2:X\to \Line^1\times\Line^2\to \Line^2$. \begin{prop} Assume that $\Delta$ is smooth.
 Then the group morphism